CIBC-Internal/python/Doc/library/errno.rst

 .. data:: ECHILD

-   No child processes
+   No child processes.
+This error is mapped to the exception :exc:`ChildProcessError`.

 .. data:: EAGAIN

-   Try again
+   Try again.
+This error is mapped to the exception :exc:`BlockingIOError`.

 .. data:: ENOMEM